Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 filters and purifies all water within.
 Rating 2 Artifacts have **no** Evocations.

-Rating 3 Artifacts have 2-4 Evocations, with the maximum Essence requirement being Essence 3
+Rating 3 Artifacts have up to 3 Evocations.

-Rating 4 Artifacts have 3-6 Evocations, with the maximum Essence requirement being Essence 4
+Rating 4 Artifacts have up to 5 Evocations, and have a Greater Evocation.

-Rating 5 Artifacts have 5-10 Evocations with the maximum Essence requirement being Essence 5
+Rating 5 Artifacts have up to 5 Evocations, and have 2 Greater Evocations.

 ### Language (1)